 Chinese premier calls for strengthening confidence, expectations for future

+Chinese Premier Li Qiang addresses the third session of the 18th G20 Summit in New Delhi, India, Sept.
+10, 2023.
+(Xinhua/Yue Yuewei)

 NEW DELHI, Sept.
-10 (Xinhua) -- The world is undergoing a difficult period of complex and volatile development, and as the difficulties intensify, there is an increasing need to strengthen confidence and enhance expectations for the future, Chinese Premier Li Qiang said on Sunday.
+10 (Xinhua) -- The world is undergoing a difficult period of complex and volatile development, and as the difficulties intensify, there is an increasing need to strengthen confidence and enhance expectations for the future, take a long-term view and actively respond to difficulties and challenges, Chinese Premier Li Qiang said on Sunday.

-The yearning for a better future has always been the beacon that leads mankind forward, Li said at the third session of the 18th G20 Summit.
+Throughout the history of human civilization, in good times and bad, the yearning for a better future has always been the beacon that leads mankind forward, Li said at the third session of the 18th Group of 20 (G20) Summit.

+Li said that the issue of this stage of the meeting is "One Future."

+"Only by doing a good job in the present can we have a good future," Li said.

 Photos